World Court hearing says climate change is ‘urgent and existential threat’

 The International Court of Justice (ICJ), the top World Court, has begun delivering a historic advisory opinion on climate change which it has called an “urgent and existential threat”.

-Reading the opinion at the Peace Palace in The Hague, ICJ President Yuji Iwasawa said on Wednesday that greenhouse gas emissions are “unequivocally caused by human activities” and have cross border effects.
+Reading the opinion at the Peace Palace in The Hague, ICJ President Yuji Iwasawa said on Wednesday that greenhouse gas emissions are “unequivocally caused by human activities” and have cross-border effects.

 Recommended Storieslist of 3 items